arthurcrosnier/xbot/README.md

 GOOGLE_API_KEY=your_google_api_key
 GOOGLE_CX=your_google_cx
 ```

-## Usage
-1. **Setup:** Ensure you have the required dependencies by checking the `package.json` and installing them via npm.
-2. **Environment Variables:** Configure your `.env` file with the necessary API keys and credentials.
-3. **Run the Bot:** Utilize the npm scripts provided:
-   - Fetch Tweets: `npm run getTweets`
-   - Generate a Tweet: `npm run generateTweet`
-   - Generate an Article: `npm run generateArticle`
-   - Test the Setup: `npm run test`

 ## Contributing
 Feel free to fork the project, make some updates, and submit pull requests.
 Feedback is always welcome.